KDE/documentation-docs-kdenlive-org/getting_started/installation.rst

              - Geolgar (https://userbase.kde.org/User:Geolgar)
              - Tenzen (https://userbase.kde.org/User:Tenzen)
              - Eugen Mohr
+             - Bernd Jordan

    :license: Creative Commons License SA 4.0

+.. |download_page| raw:: html

+   <a href="https://kdenlive.org/download/" target="_blank">download page</a>

+.. |attic| raw:: html

+   <a href="https://download.kde.org/Attic/kdenlive/" target="_blank">attic</a>

 .. _installation:

 Installation
 ============

+You can install Kdenlive in two different ways: Using an installer or as fully self-contained executable (Windows: standalone; Linux: appimage).
+On MacOS you can only use the installer version.

-Visit the `download <https://kdenlive.org/download/>`_ page of the Kdenlive Web site for up to date information on installing **Kdenlive**.
+Visit the |download_page| of the Kdenlive web site for up to date information on installing **Kdenlive**.

-You’ll find all previous Kdenlive versions in the `attic <https://download.kde.org/Attic/kdenlive/>`_.
+You’ll find all previous Kdenlive versions in the |attic|.

 Minimum system requirements
 ---------------------------